LogicalTrust/minerva_lib/README.md

 ## building

 Create your own subdirectory in target/ directory, it should contain configuration file (as explained above) and Makefile.
-Thats it,  a minimal set of files needed to generate fuzzer.
+That's it,  a minimal set of files needed to generate fuzzer.
 Example Makefile looks as follows (/target/toy/Makefile):